 During the first week of the term, I introduce the artist we’ll be studying to the students.
 I generally print out a painting or photograph of the artist and show it to the students during that first session.
 I will tell them in which century the artist lived, but I do not mention specific years of his or her life.
 I then tell the students where the artist was born (or spent the majority of their childhood) and pull out a map, allowing them to find that location on the map.
 This is followed by a very brief summary of the artist’s life or a story from his or her childhood.

 To prepare for this part, I look for a short (meaning just a few pages, if that) biography to read.
 If you’d like to read a longer biography, I highly recommend it as learning more about the artist’s life can be a wonderful way to add depth and meaning to their work.
 However, I do understand that not everyone has time for this.
-Sources for shorter biographies can include encyclopedia entries, brief biographies at the beginning of an art book that contains that artist’s work, and older books that are available free on sites like Archive, Gutenberg, or Google Books.
+Sources for shorter biographies can include encyclopedia entries, brief biographies at the beginning of an art book that contains that artist’s work, and older books that are freely available on sites like Archive, Gutenberg, or Google Books.
 Sometimes you can find a compendium of artists that contain many short biographies that is useful as well.
-Alternatively, in the picture study aids that I offer, I do include either brief biographies or stories from the early part of the artist’s life.
+Alternatively, in the Picture Study Aids that I offer, I do include either brief biographies or stories from the early part of the artist’s life.

 Then, during our picture study time, I essentially summarize (or narrate!) what I read in the biography for the students, focusing particularly on the artist’s childhood and how he or she became an artist.
 I might also touch on a part of the artist’s life that inspired them to paint the way in which they did.
 This segment shouldn’t be too long as picture study really isn’t about the life of the artist.
 Ms. Plumptre wrote: “…it is convenient to consider the question of how much of the life of the artist children need to know.
 The general principle is — only so much as is really necessary to the enjoyment of his pictures…”